fatinaminah/Aging-and-Labor-Market-using-Python/README.md

 **Impact of low fertility rates on ageing populations**

-A lower fertility rate accelerates the aging of the population, increasing the proportion of elderly individuals.
-As birth rates continue to fall, the shift toward an older society becomes more noticeable.
-This trend is particularly prominent in high-income nations, where aging has become a defining characteristic.
-In 2023, Japan had nearly 30% of its population aged 65 and older, while South Korea and China had elderly population shares of approximately 18% and 14%, respectively.
+Lower fertility leads to increased population age, with a growing share of older people in society.
+As birth rates decline, the transition to an older society is becoming more pronounced.
+Such transformations are clearly seen in the developed world where age becomes one of the hallmarks of a nation.
+Aging Japan in 2023 would have nearly 30% of the population 65 years and older; South Korea had around 18%, while China had around 14%.

 ![](https://miro.medium.com/v2/resize:fit:700/1*GTtVMMb0bgI4giATswTFSQ.png)